 08. We do a lot of cycling

 Cycling is very popular among us designers – and it's one of the best forms of exercise around.
 As everybody knows, exercise helps you live longer; this Taiwanese study, for example, suggests just 15 minutes of exercise per day can add three years to your life.

 If you've not ridden a bike since childhood, we'd certainly recommend it.
 Cycling fits in with the designer lifestyle down to a tee, plus it gives you the chance to wear stuff like these awesome Milltag jerseys designed by one of your peers.

 09. We don't live dangerously

-Every year over 250,000 injuries are reported in the workplace in the UK.
+In 2017/18, 144 workers were killed at work in the UK.
 The industries that have the highest death toll are agriculture, manufacturing and construction.
 In comparison, the design community is pretty safe.